pQbas/transformers-challenges/challenge1/README.md

 ## Instructions:

-1. Define a class EmbeddingLayer.
+1. Define a class `EmbeddingLayer`.
 In the constructor, initialize the embedding matrix $E$ using random values.
 To initialize a matrix of shape (`vocab_size`, `d_model`), you can use `torch.rand`.